I’m Vivian.

 I call myself a multi-disciplinary designer, but really, I just wanna make good sh*t.

-My background in design spans over 20 years, four of those focused in UX/UI design.You can view my full skill set on LinkedIn.
+My background in design spans over 20 years, five of those focused in UX/UI design.You can view my full skill set on LinkedIn.

 My core design values